 Above all, PCP 2011 commits ADB to equal information access for all, recognizing the right of people to seek, receive, and share information.

-Among the key principles promoted are
+Among the key principles promoted are:

-Reaching affected people.
 ADB's public communications policy strengthens disclosure of information to affected people and other stakeholders, including women, the poor, and other vulnerable groups.
 It provides that information be given to them in a form and language they can understand, and is disclosed early enough for them to provide meaningful inputs into project design and implementation.

-Communicating in effective ways.
 Though the web is a primary medium for proactive disclosure it does not reach everyone.
 Where necessary, more appropriate means of information dissemination will be used that considers such things as literacy level, geography, infrastructure, and popular mass media for reaching project-affected people.
 For instance, new technologies, such as social networking and mobile applications, may offer exciting opportunities for information exchange.
 And for stakeholders without access to technology, more traditional communication methods that consider literacy level, geography, and infrastructure of communications will be used.

-Advancing the release of information.
 ADB's public communications policy is founded on a presumption in favor of disclosure.
 This means the information will be disclosed, unless it meets clear criteria for confidentiality provided under the policy's exceptions to disclosure.